JWST Moving Target Observations

 JWST can track and observe planets, satellites, and nearly all comets and asteroids more than 1 AU from the Sun.

-JWST offers the capabilities necessary for observing Solar System (moving) targets, with high sensitivity and spatial resolution, through imaging as well as low and medium resolution spectroscopy, from 0.6 to 28.5 μm provide high sensitivity and spatial resolution, both without interference by Earth's atmosphere.
-JWST is on a solar orbit near Earth's L2 point, so scheduling is much more flexible and efficient than for HST (which is in a low-Earth orbit).
-The thermal design of JWST only allows Solar System targets to be observed near quadrature; observations at opposition are not feasible.
+JWST offers the capabilities necessary for observing Solar System (moving) targets, with high sensitivity and spatial resolution, through imaging as well as low and medium resolution spectroscopy, from 0.6 to 28.5 μm.
+The observatory will be in a solar orbit near Earth's L2 point, so scheduling will be more flexible and efficient compared to HST (which is in a low Earth orbit).
+JWST's thermal design only allows Solar System targets to be observed near quadrature; observations at opposition are not feasible.

 Solar System observations with JWST

-An overview of JWST's Solar System capabilities and exploration of some possible science applications can be found in Milam et al. (2016) and Norwood et al. (2015).
+An overview of JWST's Solar System capabilities, as well as exploration of some possible science applications can be found in Milam et al. (2016) and Norwood et al. (2016).
 The following list includes links to flyers on some potential science investigations:

 General: Overview of JWST's capabilities for observations of Solar System targets